Rubenmp/Rubik/README.md

 # Rubik's cube

-This program solves Rubik's cube 3x3 with Beginners Method.
+This program solves Rubik's cube 3x3.

 ## Introduction
-The rubik's cube will be read from file or keyboard.
+Rubik's cube will be read from file or keyboard, it's represented as plain text.
-The standard position for the rubik's cube is: green side in front of you and white side up.
+The standard position for our Rubik's cube is: green side in front of you and white side up, we will need this to recognize movements.
-If your rubik's cube has different patterns or colours, look at this:

--Example 1: If the center of the left side is red, in all stickers you should select orange.

--Example 2: If the center of the back side is black, in your black stickers you should select blue.

-The program will read 54 colours, one side each time.

 ## Usage